Connect and Thrive

 Ages 15-17 - Graduates

-Community participation and group coordination
+• Community leadership and group coordination

-Understanding and working across knowledge systems
+• Working across different knowledge systems

 Describe your image